-In synchronous transmission, data moves in a complete paired approach in the form of chunks or frames.
-Synchronisation between the source and target is required so that the source knows where the new byte begins since there is no space between the data.
+In synchronous transmission, data moves in a completely paired approach, in the form of chunks or frames.
+Synchronisation between the source and target is required so that the source knows where the new byte begins, since there are no spaces included between the data.

-Synchronous transmission is effective, dependable and is utilised for transmitting a large amount of data.
+Synchronous transmission is effective, dependable, and often utilised for transmitting a large amount of data.
 It offers real-time communication between linked devices.

-Because there is no beginning and end bits the data transfer rate is quicker but there’s a possibility of more errors to occur.
-Over time, clocks will get out of sync and the target device would have the incorrect time, so some bytes could become tampered due to lost bits.
-To resolve this issue, there is a need for regular re-synchronisation of the clocks as well as the use of check digits to make sure that the bytes are correctly received and translated.
+Because there are no beginning and end bits, the data transfer rate is quicker but there’s an increased possibility of errors occurring.
+Over time, the clocks will get out of sync, and the target device would have the incorrect time, so some bytes could become damaged on account of lost bits.
+To resolve this issue, it’s necessary to regularly re-synchronise the clocks, as well as to make use of check digits to ensure that the bytes are correctly received and translated.

 Characteristics of Synchronous Transmission